-- Use a proportional allocation scheme using priorities rather than size. - If process P_i generates a page fault, - select for replacement one of its frames. - select for replacement a frame from a process with lower priority number.
+- The proportional allocation scheme can use priorities instead of size. - If process P_i generates a page fault, - select for replacement one of its frames. - select for replacement a frame from a process with lower priority number.

-Global vs. Local Allocation
+Global vs. Local Replacement